Part A

 Asteroids

-Asteroids are non-cometary objects of varying size that orbit the Sun in different locations, but mostly no further than the orbit of Jupiter.
+Asteroids are non-cometary, Small Solar System Bodies of varying size that orbit the Sun in different locations, but mostly no further than the orbit of Jupiter.
 There are millions of these objects, likely the fragments of larger planetesimals that never grew large enough to become planets in the early forming Solar System.
 Asteroids vary greatly in size, from almost 1000 km for the largest down to rocks just 1 meter across.
 The largest ones, sometimes referred to as "minor planets", "planetoids", or "planetesimals" include Ceres, Pallas, Juno, Vesta, etc. Most asteroids are much smaller, irregular bodies that orbit between Mars and Jupiter, and are typically heavily cratered.
 They can resemble a pile of loose rubble (like Itokawa) and some even have small moons (like Ida).
 Although we are just beginning to examine these objects directly and in detail with various spacecraft (like NEAR Shoemaker, Dawn, and others), we can learn much from many kinds of meteorites that are actually asteroid fragments.
 Let's do a quick review.

 243 Ida